 Serve up with some white rice and sautéed greens if you feel like it.
 Puerto Rican food trends to be starch on starch with protein.
 If you feel a need for some veggies you can always sauté up some greens.
 Oh, and don’t forget a generous wedge of avocado with a sprinkle of salt.
 It makes it kind of amazing.

 I made everyone a plate, served with a cold malta.
 OB and my dad literally cleaned their plates.
 There wasn’t a grain of rice, morsel of meat or smear of sauce to be found on their plate.
-They even dug out the morrow from the bone.
+They even dug out the marrow from the bone.
 This is osso buco criollo style and it’s awesome.